 “Few family saloons, if any, are quite as comfortable as the C5.
 Even some limos struggle to match this car's ability to make the miles fly by on long journeys.”

-Of the four engines, the 1.6 THP turbo petrol and powerful 3.0 V6 HDi diesel are the most expensive.
-Both offer economy of less than 40mpg, and the 240bhp diesel is only available in expensive Exclusive trim with an automatic gearbox.
-The 1.6 HDi diesel with 110bhp is economical but feels underpowered, so that leaves the 160bhp 2.0 HDi diesel as the pick of the range, thanks to economy of 50mpg and plenty of overtaking power.
+The 1.6-litre THP turbo petrol and powerful 3.0-litre V6 HDi diesel are the most expensive to run, with both offering fuel economy of less than 40mpg.
+The 240bhp diesel is also only available in the most expensive Exclusive specification with an automatic gearbox that further compromises efficiency.
+The 1.6-litre HDi diesel with 110bhp is more economical but feels decidedly underpowered.
+That really only leaves the 160bhp 2.0-litre HDi diesel as the pick of the range, thanks to decent economy of 50mpg and reasonable performance as well.

 If you opt for the top-spec Exclusive models, Citroen equip the car with air-suspension that makes the C5 feel even smoother than it already does – even in the basic entry-level models with their excellent comfort levels.
 In fact, the C5 gives many far more expensive cars a real run for their money in the quietness department, with some models actually having laminated glass to keep even more noise out of the interior.
 And even though the C5 hardly feels massive inside, there is lots of shoulder, leg and headroom available for four adults to get nice and comfortable.
 The seats are suitably soft but have enough support to genuinely hold the passenger snugly in place.
 All of the engines across the range are quiet when driving around town and at motorway speeds, too.
 Our only real gripe is that the array of small buttons on the dashboard, which control the radio and air-conditioning, are really fiddly and difficult to use.